hiphoppopotamus/ENCE260-UCFunKit-Assignment/README.md

 ## GAMEPLAY

-To start the game push the button above the matrix.<br>Each round starts by pushing the navswitch down on both controllers.
+To start the game push the button above the matrix.
+<br> Each round starts by pushing the navswitch down on both controllers.

-Once each round starts, each player can scroll through the options of paper, scissors or rock using the navswitch.
+<br> Once each round starts, each player can scroll through the options of paper, scissors or rock using the navswitch.

 When a player chooses their selection for that round, push the navswitch down to send it to the other player.

-When a player has recieved the other player's selection, the blue LED will turn on until they send their selection.
+<br> When a player has recieved the other player's selection, the blue LED will turn on until they send their selection.

 Once a selection is sent, that player will be unable to change their selection.

-Once both players have chosen their selection for that round, the winner is chosen by the following criteria:
+<br> Once both players have chosen their selection for that round, the winner is chosen by the following criteria:

-Paper beats rock.
+<br> Paper beats rock.

-Rock beats scissors.
+<br> Rock beats scissors.

-Scissors beats paper.
+<br> Scissors beats paper.

 After each round, each player's score will be displayed on their own LED matrix until the next round is started.